Alex Bregman Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.
+- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA across all league pitching staffs (4.36).
+- The Cardinals have a 4.43 team ERA that ranks 20th across all league pitching staffs.

-- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (77 total, one per game).
+- The Cardinals allow the fourth-fewest home runs in baseball (79 total, 1.0 per game).

-- Mikolas makes the start for the Cardinals, his 17th of the season.
-He is 4-5 with a 4.23 ERA and 66 strikeouts in 93 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Washington Nationals, the righty threw seven innings, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.